daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Should-have

-#### The user should be able to visually emphasize the text being read using a contrasting highlight, ruler lines, deemphasizing the surrounding text, or other means.
+#### The user should be able to visually emphasize the text being read using a contrasting highlight, ruler lines, deemphasizing the surrounding text, or other means

 The application should provide visual focus indicators to aid reading.
 This might include text highlighting, a horizontal bar or translucent